Free Moral Agents

-Free Moral Agents were a collective of musicians brought together by Isaiah "Ikey" Owens (keyboardist from The Mars Volta) as a means to expand the sounds of what started as a solo recording project.
+Free Moral Agents were a collective of musicians brought together by Isaiah "Ikey" Owens, then-keyboardist of The Mars Volta, as a means to expand the sounds of what started as a solo recording project.
 In the spring of 2006, the band started playing shows around Long Beach and Los Angeles.
+Free Moral Agents combine elements of jazz, trip-hop, psychedelia, and improvisational rock.